 · Emergency and contingency procedures

 · Responsibilities of being involved in an operation that consists of the use of drones

 Temporary Flight Restrictions

 As briefly mentioned above, before operating any drone for real estate photography, the photographer must accurately assess temporary flight restrictions.
-For those of you who are unaware, these restrictions are utilized by the Federal Aviation Administration to restrict aircraft operations within designated areas at a moment's notice as well as protect aircraft away from hazards that may put flight safety in danger, such as fires, wind storms, and blizzards.
-Thus, photographers must understand and remain compliant with aviation regulations at all times.
+For those of you who are unaware, these restrictions are utilized by the Federal Aviation Administration to restrict aircraft operations within designated areas at a moment's notice and protect aircraft away from hazards that may put flight safety in danger, such as fires and wind storms, and blizzards.
+Thus, photographers must understand and remain compliant with aviation regulations.

-Additionally, it is also therefore crucial for homeowners and real estate agents to ensure they have prepped in advance for the photographer to come onto the property to shoot seamlessly as conditions could potentially change without prior notice.
-This shows how technical and skilled photographers need to be to provide such a service to the real estate industry.
+It is also crucial for homeowners and real estate agents to ensure they have prepped for the photographer to come onto the property and fly at the scheduled time, as conditions could potentially change without prior notice.
+FAA Licensed Drone pilots have been trained for very safe drone operations.

-As you can see, there is more that goes into drone real estate photography than you may have previously assumed.
+As you can see, more goes into drone real estate photography than you may have previously assumed.
 To operate a drone safely and adequately requires excellent skill and the ability to remain compliant at all times.
-If you would like to find out more about drone services for your listings, please head over to our main page for more information about our innovative real estate photography solutions.
+If you would like to learn more about drone services for your listings, please head to our main page about our innovative real estate photography solutions.

 If you have any other questions, please get in touch with us at email@example.com.
 Our goal is to inform Real Estate professionals/FSBO/Developers/Property Management & Commercial businesses with helpful content and Property photography insights.